Saturday, September 13, 2025

 "Now toss that hatch on the seat and move those passengers along."

 We spent hours practicing airline announcements, reading them from our manuals as required by the FAA.
 We worked in galley mock-ups learning how to use convection ovens and coffee makers.
 We served seven-course dinners on real dishes with glassware.
-We trained for a week on bartending skills learning cocktails and how to serve wine and make cappuccinos.
+We trained for a week on bartending skills learning cocktails and how to serve wine and make Cappuccino.

 At night we studied our training manuals and memorized configurations for the fleet of Braniff jets.
 We formed groups and quizzed each other on airport codes and their abbreviations.
 We practiced and role-played for hours, but it was nothing like serving onboard a flight with real passengers.